GUIDANCE DOCUMENT FOR - EPSRC Impact Acceleration Account

 Applicants should not refrain from working with external partners solely due to fears around protection of the IP; all the necessary contractual arrangements can and will be put in place to ensure that IP is appropriately protected.
 This may include confidentiality agreements for pre- and post-application discussions, collaboration agreements or secondment agreements, amongst others.
 The terms of any IP agreement will take into consideration the funding, the work being carried out by the parties and any relevant background IP introduced, and will always be in line with the University’s approach to IP.

 Applicants are strongly encouraged to contact the relevant Technology Transfer Manager at OUI (if applicable) at the earliest possible stage, to discuss the proposed project and the intellectual property management plan.

 IAA grants cannot be used for:

-- Basic research or to develop tools exclusively for use in further academic research;
+- New fundamental research or to develop tools exclusively for use in further academic research;

 - Direct subsidising of commercial R&D;